FromWau/CustomMainMenuBackground/README.md

-# IMPORTANT: This is Mod needs to be installed manually!!!
+# IMPORTANT: This Mod needs to be installed manually!!!

 <img src='icon.png' />